Find Out What's New with Rolling Doors and Security Grilles - Welcome to Cornell's Blog!

 Hybrid systems need to be implemented in the planning phase of a remodel or new construction project.
 Because the system is complex, architects and design teams need to be on the same page.
 Buildings with these systems need to be airtight, and in this case, your team will need to spec robust insulated rolling doors to seal up openings.

 There are some barriers to adding hybrid ventilation, and one of those surprisingly isn’t cost.
 Since hybrid ventilation is relatively new, there isn’t a lot of information out there on the subject.
 HVAC engineers don’t always have the knowledge, rules, or tools to complete these projects.
-The good news is, there are no standards or regulations preventing the use of hybrid ventilation.
+The good news is, there are no standards or regulations preventing the use of hybrid ventilation as an indoor air quality solution.

 As more and more studies confirm the importance of improved air quality, it is the responsibility of developers, designers, and contractors to be mindful of creating more physically fit structures.
 Thinking strategically about airflow and ventilation will afford healthier buildings for generations to come.